pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git.md

 ## Git concepts

-There's a lot to know about Git.
-As a writer, you should be able to decide how much you want to learn.
-You might just want to learn *exactly* enough to do your writing and keep out of trouble.
-That's the goal here.
-If you want to learn more, check out [The Git Book](https://git-scm.com/book/en/v2).

-There are a lot of Git terms that are confusing.
+Git is different from older source control systems.
 A lot of things that used to be intuitive&mdash;like the idea that we're working on *files* and we need to *lock* them so that someone else can't *check them out* from the *central repository*&mdash; have no currency in the Git world:

 - There's no *central repository.* A central repository would represent both a bottleneck and a single point of failure, so why do it?
 - No one *checks out* files because there's no central repository.
 - We don't need to *lock* files because we don't have to worry about them being *checked out*.

 In fact, we don't care about *files* at all in Git.
 We only care about *changes.*

+There's a lot to know about Git.
+As a writer, you should be able to decide how much you want to learn.
+You might just want to learn *exactly* enough to do your writing and keep out of trouble.
+That's the goal here.
+If you want to learn more, check out [The Git Book](https://git-scm.com/book/en/v2).

 ### What things mean in Git